MehtaMoxesh/SweetShop_Management/README.md

 ## 1. Project Explanation

+The Sweet Shop Management System is a full-stack MERN application developed using MongoDB, Express.js, React.js, and Node.js.
+The project is designed to manage sweets inventory and user interactions through a secure and role-based system.

-This is a **full-stack Sweet Shop Management System** consisting of both **frontend and backend**, developed and integrated by me.
-The backend provides RESTful APIs for authentication, business logic, and data persistence, while the frontend (React + Vite) consumes these APIs to deliver a smooth user experience.
+The backend provides RESTful APIs for authentication, authorization, and business logic, while the frontend (built with React + Vite) consumes these APIs to deliver a responsive and user-friendly interface.

-The system supports role-based access (User/Admin) and secure operations using JWT authentication.
+The system supports two roles:

----
+User: Can register, log in, view sweets, search/filter, and purchase sweets.

+Admin: Can add, update, delete, and restock sweets.

+Security is handled using JWT-based authentication, and the application follows clean architecture with proper separation of concerns between frontend and backend.

-## Backend Overview
+Backend Overview

-The backend is built using **Node.js and Express.js** and is responsible for:
+The backend is built using Node.js and Express.js and is responsible for:

-* User authentication (Register & Login)
+User registration and login

-* JWT-based authorization
+JWT-based authentication and authorization

-* CRUD operations for sweets
-* Role-based access control (Admin/User)
+Role-based access control (Admin/User)

+CRUD operations for sweets

-* Database interaction
+Database interaction and validation

-The backend runs independently and exposes APIs consumed by the frontend.
+The backend runs independently and exposes REST APIs that are consumed by the frontend.

----

-## 1. Project Explanation

-This project is the **frontend application** for the Sweet Shop Management System, built using **React.js with Vite**.
-It provides a fast, modern UI for users and admins to interact with the system.
+Frontend Overview

+The frontend is built using React.js with Vite, providing a fast and modern development experience.

-Key features:
+Key frontend features include:

-* User authentication (Login & Register)
-* View sweets list
+Login and Registration pages

-* Search and filter sweets
+Sweets listing with search and filter

-* Purchase sweets (user role)
+Purchase functionality for users

-* Admin dashboard for managing sweets (add, update, delete, restock)
+Admin dashboard for managing sweets

+Protected routes based on authentication state

-The frontend communicates with a backend REST API using Axios and environment-based configuration.
+The frontend communicates with the backend using Axios and environment-based configuration.

 ## 2. Tech Stack